Principal curvatures and parallel surfaces of wave fronts: Parallel surfaces of wave fronts

-Comparing with \eqref{diffk+} and \eqref{ktt}, we obtain the result. \end{proof} We now consider the case that $(\kappa_+)_u=0$ at $p$.
+Comparing \eqref{diffk+} and \eqref{ktt}, we obtain the result. \end{proof} We now consider the case that $(\kappa_+)_u=0$ at $p$.
 Since this is equivalent to $\kappa_\nu'=0$ at $p$, we call such a point an \textit{extrema of the limiting normal curvature} $\kappa_\nu$.
-Therefore we have three special points (landmarks in the sence of \cite{p2}) on cuspidal edges which have special relations between the singular curve and the CPC line (see Figure \ref{fig:cpc}).
+Therefore we have three special points on cuspidal edges which have special relations between the singular curve and the CPC line (see Figure \ref{fig:cpc}).
 It seems that exactly cusped points have not appeared in the literature.